Skip to Content

 It’s significantly tougher than Platteklip, though, and requires a certain degree of hiking experience.

-The India Venster Trail takes anywhere from 2 to 4 hours, depending on your fitness.
+The India Venster Trail takes anywhere from two to four hours, depending on your fitness.

 Here’s a 5-star rated guided 4-hour hike of the India Venster Trail, where you go at your own comfortable pace.
 You meet your guide at the bottom of the cable car.